-The bill CS/HB 909 establishes the Occupational Therapy Licensure Compact, designed to enhance the interstate practice of occupational therapy and improve public access to these services.
-It sets forth requirements for member states, including the necessity to license occupational therapists and assistants, participate in a data system, and have mechanisms for investigating complaints.
-The compact allows occupational therapists and therapy assistants to practice across state lines, provided they hold a valid home state license, have no encumbrances on their licenses, and complete a criminal background check.
-The bill also creates the Occupational Therapy Compact Commission to oversee the compact's implementation, manage licensure and disciplinary information exchange, and ensure compliance among member states.
+The bill CS/HB 909 establishes the Occupational Therapy Licensure Compact, which facilitates the interstate practice of occupational therapy and enhances public access to these services.
+It outlines the requirements for member states, including the necessity to license occupational therapists and assistants, participate in a data system, and have mechanisms for investigating complaints.
+The compact allows occupational therapists and therapy assistants to practice across state lines, provided they hold a valid license in their home state and meet continuing education requirements.
+The bill also creates the Occupational Therapy Compact Commission, which will oversee the compact's implementation, manage the exchange of information among member states, and establish rules and bylaws.

 H 909 c1: 456.073, 456.076